Skip to main content

 • Retention: Last 2 successful + 2 failed jobs kept

-• File format: redis-YYYYMMDDTHHMMSSZ.rdb
+• File format: redis-YYYYMMDDTHHMMSSZ-nodeN.rdb, one file per primary

 NATS JetStream Backup